Esukhia/teachingtibetan.com/docs/reception/strategy_cues_infer.md

 <!-- div:right-panel -->

-> Can recognise familiar words/signs and phrases and identify the topics in headline news summaries and many of the products in advertisements, by exploiting visual information and general knowledge.
+> Can deduce the meaning of an unknown word/sign for a concrete action or object, provided the surrounding text is very simple, and on a familiar everyday subject.
+Can guess the probable meaning of an unknown word/sign that is similar to one in the language they normally use.

 <details>